Skip to content

 Parameter Type Description

-decision String The nature of the decision, one of act, escalate, overturn.
+decision String The nature of the decision, one of act, hold, escalate, overturn.

 hint String Uniquely identify the precise type of action.